AlphaR2/PrimeSkill-Game-Audit-Report/README.md

 # Security Audit: PrimeSkill Gaming Protocol
 **Independent Security Assessment of Solana Gaming Program**

 ## Overview

 This repository contains a comprehensive security audit of PrimeSkill Studio's gaming protocol built on Solana.
 The protocol implements a Win-2-Earn gaming platform with wagered gameplay, player matching, and automated prize distribution.

-**⚠️ CRITICAL: This codebase is NOT READY for mainnet deployment due to multiple critical vulnerabilities.**

 ## Audit Summary